ocaml-flambda/flambda-backend/HACKING.md

 ## Code formatting for Flambda 2

-The CI checks that all Flambda 2 code (in `middle_end/flambda2/`) is formatted correctly as per the provided `.ocamlformat` file.
-To prepare your environment for the correct version of `ocamlformat` you can follow the OPAM commands [in the CI check](https://github.com/ocaml-flambda/flambda-backend/blob/main/.github/workflows/flambda2_ocamlformat.yml).
+The CI checks that all Flambda 2 code (in `middle_end/flambda2/`) and Cfg code (in `backend/cfg`) is formatted correctly as per the provided `.ocamlformat` file.
+To prepare your environment for the correct version of `ocamlformat` you can follow the OPAM commands [in the CI check](https://github.com/ocaml-flambda/flambda-backend/blob/main/.github/workflows/ocamlformat.yml).
 (Note that the OPAM compiler will not be used for the Flambda backend build itself.)
 All of the code can be formatted using `make fmt` and the check can be run using `make check-fmt`.